Composition of blood PDF

 Plasma

-▪ Plasma is a straw-colored (Pale Yellow), viscous fluid of the blood, in which the red blood cells, white blood cells, and platelets are suspended.
+▪ Plasma is a straw-coloured (Pale Yellow), viscous fluid of the blood, in which the red blood cells, white blood cells, and platelets are suspended.

 Composition of Plasma